How To Frame Your Wedding Photos

 Getting the Shot

-Get shots with your parents.
-This may feel like a given, but a photo you and your mom together on your wedding day will make the perfect Mother’s Day gift come May.
+Get photos with your parents.
+This may feel like a given, but a picture of you and your parents together can make a great Mother’s Day or Father’s Day gift.
 A photo of the whole family together will become a piece of family lore, the sort of photo your grandchildren will hold with awe someday.

-Take a photo with your whole wedding party where everyone looks good.
-You can frame this one in a classic size and give it as a gift to each person your wedding party as a thank you for being part of your big day.
+Get a mix of pictures with your entire wedding party.
+While you definitely want to get images of you and your wedding party smiling in your dresses and suits, it’s important to have a little fun and take a crazy photo or two.
+You can frame this one in a classic size and give it as a gift to each person in your wedding party.
 (The best part?
 Just place your order and upload the photo you want to frame.
 We’ll frame each copy and send it to the door of your recipient.
 A super easy and effortlessly classy gift.)

 How to Frame It

-For wedding photos that you want to display in your own home, there are several ways to approach the framing.
+There are several ways to approach framing photos to be displayed in your own home.
 Some of our most popular frames for wedding photos are Newport, Ventura, and Ash Gallery.
-Because our framing is custom, you have full control over what frame, how big you want to print your photo, and mat colors.
+Because our framing is custom, you have full control over the frame style, size of the frame, image, and mat width as well as the mat colors.
 That said, if you’re looking for some tried and true classics for wedding photos, check out our wedding gift shop for curated sizes and frame styles perfect for giving to your friends and family (or gifting to yourself).

 For a gallery wall of wedding photos, we recommend The Triptych from our collection of gallery walls.
 It’s perfect above a couch, bed, or dining room table.
 The bottom-weighted mats offer a visually dramatic way to show off your wedding photos.
 For this gallery wall, we recommend focusing on photos of just you and your spouse.
 Try a soft, intimate shot of the couple smiling at one another paired with a photo of your clasped hands that shows off your rings and a pulled-back shot of the venue for a balanced, beautiful display.